dawidwozny/dawidwozny.github.io/_posts/2025-03-16-fluent-builder.md

 ---

 # Introduction
-Builder is one of my favourite programing pattern.
-It is simple, at least in it's base form, and can drastically improve readability.
-I have recently used it to make my integration tests more maintainable and would like to share my thoughts.
+The Builder pattern is one of my favorite programming patterns.
+It is straightforward, at least in its basic form, and can significantly enhance code quality.
+Recently, I used it to perform integration tests for a CLI tool and wanted to share some thoughts.

 ## Problem
-Integration test are type of tests where you want to test some components alltoghether.
-When it comes to REST API this would involve sending some HTTP request.
-The service I was testing here was actually comand line tool and in order to test it I had to send command along with arguments and options.
+Integration tests are designed to verify how different components work together.
+For a REST API, this typically involves sending HTTP requests.
+For a CLI tool, it requires executing a command with its respective arguments and options.

-If I had just a few commands without options and testing just happy cases I would probably did not bother doing anything fancy.
-However, things were getting messy and wanted to do something about it.
-Additionaly the software were in early stage and I knew will be changing interface.
+If I only had a few simple commands, no options and testing just happy paths, I probably wouldn't have bothered with anything fancy.
+However, things were getting messy, and I wanted to do something about it.
+Additionally, the software was in its early stages, and I knew the interface would be evolving.

+### Sample

-Let's consider command to be executed in pwsh:
+Let's consider a sample command I worked on.

 ``` powershell
 gcd nipkg build `